 All about the F1 Student Visa

 This article is going to cover the basic rules of the F1 visa.
 You may not realize it, but there are certain rules that come with every visa.
 Things you can and can’t do while attending school.
-Rules are boring, I know, but these ones will help you navigate some of the dos and don’ts of attending school in the USA.
+These rules will help you navigate some of the dos and don’ts of attending school in the USA.
 It will also save you a ton of time if you go to a huge school where you need to schedule appointments with an international advisor just to ask a simple question when the answer might be right here in this blog.
 Let’s dive in, shall we?

 Basic Rules of the F1 Visa explained: